jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Tenable-Threat-Landscape-Retrospective-2021.md

 more updates for Print Spooler and even changed the default behavior of the Point and Print function, which was key to many of the exploits released.

-**What is PrintNightmare?**
+What is PrintNightmare?
 While originally the name given to the PoC developed for CVE-2021-34527, PrintNightmare became a catch-all term for vulnerabilities in Print Spooler disclosed in the relevant timeframe by a certain set of researchers.
 As with the Exchange vulnerabilities, these Print Spooler flaws have been widely adopted by threat actors.
 Ransomware groups in particular were attracted to these vulnerabilities due to the high probability that a wide scope of targets would have the service enabled.
 Magniber and Vice Society ransomware have both leveraged CVE-2021-34527 in their attack chains.

-The document includes a timeline graphic of Print Spooler Disclosures.
+![Image of "Timeline of Print Spooler Disclosures"]

 ### Zero-Day Vulnerabilities
 Our analysis of publicly available vendor advisories, news articles and disclosures